 In a Nutshell

-Today you have learnt 12 useful tips on learning assertiveness.
-Learning it is like learning a language, so you need to take some time, and practise it regularly and step-by-step.
+Today you have learned 12 useful tips on learning assertiveness.
+Learning it is like learning a language, so you need to take some time and practise it regularly and step-by-step.
 Never compare your proficiency to other people and appreciate any success.